 Data is king, and if you are a logistics and supply chain professional, you understand the importance of clean, accurate data.
 You’ve told your leaders you need better insights to more effectively run your business.
 And you advocated for resources to help you collect big data, or sought outside help to pull it together.
-The good news is you now have more data than you can handle!
-The bad news is, you now have more than you can handle.
+The good news is—you now have more data than you can handle!
+The bad news is—you now have more than you can handle.
 Now that you have all this logistics data, how do you leverage it?

-Define The Goal.
+Step 1: Define The Goal.

-One of my favorite supply chain management books and business books overall is ‘The Goal,’ by Eliyahu M. Goldratt.
+One of my favorite supply chain management and business book, “The Goal,” by Eliyahu M. Goldratt.
 It’s an allegory about a man whose manufacturing plant is struggling, and he has so many problems he doesn’t know where to start.
-While many people praise this book for inventing Theory of Constraints, it taught me the best four words any leader can ask: ‘What is the Goal’?
+While many people praise this book for inventing the Theory of Constraints, it also addresses the best four words any leader can ask—“What is The Goal?”

 As a logistics professional, what is your goal?
 Are you trying to reduce freight costs?
 Improve speed?
 Improve reliable deliveries to your customers?
 And how does your goal support your company’s broader goal?
-The Goal will tell you where to start: analyzing freight spend by mode, evaluating transit times, or investigating track-and-trace delivery times.
+The goal will tell you where to start: analyzing freight spend by mode, evaluating transit times, or investigating track-and-trace delivery times.

 Data can tell you nearly anything you want to hear.
 The challenge is to let it drive your decision, and be careful not to use it to justify a decision.

-But how do you know if it is a data quality issue, and your data is not as clean as you assumed?
+But how do you know if it is a data quality issue, where your data is not as clean as you assumed?
 Again, the data will tell you.
 Did your monthly freight spend come in higher than you expected, yet your analysis shows you have more invoices than delivery statuses?
 The issue may be your budget, not your actuals.
 On the other hand, if you’re receiving high compliance charges from your customer for late deliveries and your carrier data says you delivered on-time, there are definite gaps in one (or both) sources that need addressing.